Step-by-step guide to Winter health

 The ‘I can’t afford to get sick’ phase

 Perhaps you’ve had a few infections and don’t want to be laid low again, or maybe you’ve got a lot on your plate at home, work or school, and really can’t afford to take time off.

-This is the time to take an herbal immune tonic that’s been specially formulated to promote healthy immune defences and support resistance to minor infections.
+This is the time to consider taking a herbal immune tonic that’s been specially formulated to promote healthy immune defences and support resistance to minor infections.

 Ideally, choose a product based on astragalus, which has traditionally been used in Chinese herbal medicine not only to support immune function, but also to improve resistance to stress and enhance vitality and stamina.
 Synergistic herbs to look out for include reishi (also known as ganoderma), schisandra, codonopsis and Siberian ginseng.

-Also consider taking a supplement combining zinc with 1000mg of vitamin C, which may reduce the frequency, duration and severity of colds and other upper respiratory tract infections.
+Also consider taking a supplement containing 1000mg vitamin C, plus zinc for additional immune support, , which may reduce the frequency, duration and severity of colds and other mild upper respiratory tract infections.

 The ‘I think I’m coming down with something’ phase

 If you get the sense that you’re catching a cold, acting promptly may limit its impact.

 In particular, the herb andrographis may help ease fevers, headaches, sore throats and other cold and flu symptoms when taken as quickly as possible after their onset.

 Andrographis is often recommended in conjunction with echinacea, which has complementary benefits, and again, is similarly recommended to be taken at the first sign of symptoms.